justiceadamsUNI/Klein-Compiler/README.md

 **SRC:** A directory containing all code for the project.
 Header files can be found in /header and implementation files of those headers found in /implementation.
-You'll notice Compiler.cpp, BuildTokens.cpp, PrintASTNodeTree.cpp, ProgramValidator.cpp, SemanticValidator.cpp and TMGenerator.cpp in the src/ directory.
+You'll notice Compiler.cpp, BuildTokens.cpp, PrintASTNodeTree.cpp, ProgramValidator.cpp, SemanticValidator.cpp and TMGenerator.cpp in the src/directory.
 They serve separate purposes and are thus separated.
 Compiler.cpp will be our final cpp class containing all other objects, BuildTokens.cpp prints the tokens of a valid Klein file to the screen, PrintASTNodeTree.cpp prints a formatted listing of tree nodes of the klein program, ProgramValidator.cpp parses